ieeevr/2022/awards/vgtc/index.md

     </p>-->

     <p>
+        If you are having trouble submitting with the linked Google form, you can simply email your nominee’s name and other information to <a href="mailto:vgtc-vr-awards@vgtc.org">vgtc-vr-awards@vgtc.org</a>.
         For questions or additional information please email IEEE VGTC VR Awards Program Chair, currently Henry Fuchs, at <a href="mailto:vgtc-vr-awards@vgtc.org">vgtc-vr-awards@vgtc.org</a>.
     </p>